-You can use fleur de lawn on your entire lawn, but most people choose it for spots where they want to have flowers, not only green grass.
+You can use fleur de lawn on your entire lawn, but most people choose it for spots and ground cover where they want to have flowers, not only green grass.
 Just remember that it doesn’t thrive in the shade!

 Zoysia is a drought-tolerant, warm-season grass that grows mostly through the late spring and summer.

 It tends to push roots deep in the ground, helping it take moisture from the ground in dry conditions, meaning you’ll need to water it less frequently.